Privacy policy: History

 In 1968, the Council of Europe began to study the effects of technology on human rights, recognizing the new threats posed by computer technology that could link and transmit in ways not widely available before.
 In 1969 the Organisation for Economic Co-operation and Development (OECD) began to examine the implications of personal information leaving the country.
 All this led the council to recommend that policy be developed to protect personal data held by both the private and public sectors, leading to Convention 108.
 In 1981, Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data (Convention 108) was introduced.
 One of the first privacy laws ever enacted was the Swedish Data Act in 1973, followed by the West German Data Protection Act in 1977 and the French Law on Informatics, Data Banks and Freedoms in 1978.

 In the United States, concern over privacy policy starting around the late 1960s and 1970s led to the passage of the Fair Credit Reporting Act.
 Although this act was not designed to be a privacy law, the act gave consumers the opportunity to examine their credit files and correct errors.
 It also placed restrictions on the use of information in credit records.
 Several congressional study groups in the late 1960s examined the growing ease with which automated personal information could be gathered and matched with other information.
 One such group was an advisory committee of the United States Department of Health and Human Services, which in 1973 drafted a code of principles called the Fair Information Practices.
 The work of the advisory committee led to the Privacy Act in 1974.
 The United States signed the Organisation for Economic Co-operation and Development guidelines in 1980.

 In Canada, a Privacy Commissioner of Canada was established under the Canadian Human Rights Act in 1977.
 In 1982, the appointment of a Privacy Commissioner was part of the new Privacy Act.
 Canada signed the OECD guidelines in 1984.

 Fair information practice

 There are significant differences between the EU data protection and US data privacy laws.
 These standards must be met not only by businesses operating in the EU but also by any organization that transfers personal information collected concerning citizens of the EU.
 In 2001 the United States Department of Commerce worked to ensure legal compliance for US organizations under an opt-in Safe Harbor Program.
-The FTC has approved TRUSTe to certify streamlined compliance with the US-EU Safe Harbor.
+The FTC has approved eTRUST to certify streamlined compliance with the US-EU Safe Harbor.